-The department operates 100 preschools with 133 classes across NSW.
-61 preschools are located in the Sydney metropolitan area and 39 are in regional and rural areas.
-11 of these preschools are designated specifically for Aboriginal children and another 13 are in Aboriginal communities or in schools where there is a significantly high number of Aboriginal students enrolled.
+The department operates 101 preschools with 133 classes across NSW.
+61 preschools are located in the Sydney metropolitan area and 40 are in regional and rural areas, including distance education preschool classes in Dubbo School of Distance Education and Broken Hill School of the Air.
+Eleven preschools are designated specifically for Aboriginal children and another 13 are in Aboriginal communities or in schools where there is a significantly high number of Aboriginal students enrolled.

 It is the department's intent that preschools provide: